i-am-cjc/lpu/README.md

 LPU
 ===

-The Linc Processing Unit, a aimple CPU, based on Caxton Foster's Blue CPU
+The Linc Processing Unit, a ~shitty~ simple CPU, based on Caxton Foster's Blue CPU, with a screen inspired by chip 8 tacked on for amusement

 * 16 instructions
-* 4k of memory
+* 4k memory locations of 2bytes each
 * 16bit bus

-* CS = console switch
 * A = accumulator (single register)
 * m = memory 4k of memory
 * pc = program counter